tyler0852/tylers-tacc-research/docs/tms/meeting-4.md

     - For dev/testing you generate your own (self-signed) and trust it locally
     - Tools like `openssl` or `mkcert` can create a local root + leaf certs for a smoother workflow

+#### Core PKI Entities

+- **CA (Certificate Authority)**
+    - The trusted party that issues and signs certificates
+    - Root CAs are built into operating systems and browsers
+    - They are what make a certificate trusted outside of your own system

+- **RA (Registration Authority)**
+    - Handles identity checks before a certificate is issued
+    - Works with the CA to verify that the requester is who they claim to be

+- **VA (Validation Authority)**
+    - Provides a way to check if a certificate is still valid
+    - Helps make sure expired or untrusted certificates can’t be used

 ## Road Blockers and Questions